 For the erudite, someone who likes to learn in all situations

 For this type of person, you need a wine which tells a story.
 There are several options, but these are the best in our opinion:

 - A cuvée produced from prephylloxeric vines (very old vines which were planted before the phylloxera crisis in Europe in the second half of the 19th century): there is, of course, the famous and very rare cuvée Vieilles Vignes Françaises from Bollinger, but also the more affordably-priced Bargane de la Closeries from Moussis, and the cuvée Thermantia (Spanish wine).

 - Slightly less impressive as they are younger, ‘franc de pied’ vines (non-grafted vines) can also be a nice way to start a conversation about the phylloxera crisis and the profound changes that it brought about in winemaking.

 - A wine made in the tradition way, in amphorae: there the choice is vast, with wines from Château Pontet-Canet, from the Italian domain Foradori, the Cahors Mas Del Perié…

 For someone you don’t know very well

 An idea which almost guarantees success, no matter the taste, is a birthyear vintage.
-A personalized gift for which all you need to know is the person’s year of birth.
+A personalised gift for which all you need to know is the person’s year of birth.
 For younger people (up to 20 years old), the choice is quite simple, all you need is a good quality bottle of wine.
 For older vintages, we recommend you play it safe and opt either for a very very good red Bordeaux or Rhone, a dessert wine, a VDN (naturally sweet wine) or a spirit (old whisky, cognac, Armagnac…).

 For your brother or sister who doesn’t like wine